 On the other hand, our task enabled us to investigate scan paths purely based on the stimulus geometry, i.e. on the locations of the dots.
 Neither item features nor relations between them (other than geometrical relations) biased the observed strategies.
 Moreover, the demand of attending exactly once to each item brought about an enhanced comparability of scan paths taken on the same stimulus.
-Restricting the analysis to those paths that met this demand, made it easy to define a measure of similarity: The degree of similarity of a path A to another path B was calculated as the number of "jumps" (edges) between dots that appear in path A as well as in path B.
+Restricting the analysis to those paths that met this demand made it easy to define a measure of similarity: The degree of similarity of a path A to another path B was calculated as the number of "jumps" (edges) between dots that appear in path A as well as in path B.

-Experiment 1 investigated geometrical regularities of scan paths with the aim of finding possible "mechanisms" that control human scanning strategies.
+Experiment 1 investigated geometrical regularities of scan paths with the aim of identifying possible mechanisms that control human tagging strategies in scene inspection.
 Several models of such mechanisms were developed and implemented as computer simulations.
 The simulated scan paths were then compared to the empirical ones in order to evaluate the plausibility of the proposed mechanisms.
-Another important question was: Are there any preferred directions of scan paths?
-In other words, would the rotation of the stimuli exert an influence on the scan paths?
+Another important question was whether there are preferred directions of scan paths.
+In other words, does the rotation of the stimuli exert an influence on the scan paths?

-Experiment 2 went one step further towards a more naturalistic setting: While the subjects' task remained the same as in Experiment 1, the displayed items were given different color and form attributes.
-Beckwith & Restle (1966) showed that the distribution of color and form attributes influenced the time needed for counting a set of objects, with color having a substantially stronger effect than form.
-With the help of eye tracking, Experiment 2 directly investigated the influence of color and form on empirical scan paths.
-In addition, the most successful models of Experiment 1 were refined in such a way as to account for this additional influence.
+Experiment 2 went one step further towards a more naturalistic setting: While the participants' task remained the same as in Experiment 1, the displayed items were given different color and form attributes.
+Beckwith and Restle (1966) showed that the distribution of color and form attributes influenced the time needed for counting a set of objects, with color having a substantially stronger effect than form.
+With the help of eye movement tracking, Experiment 2 directly investigated the influence of color and form on empirical scan paths.
+Moreover, the most successful models of Experiment 1 were refined in such a way as to account for this additional influence.

-2 Experiment 1: Geometrical Factors
+2. Experiment 1: Geometrical Factors

-2.1 Method
+2.1.
+Method